Hisyammukh/vouch/README.md

 This project is to make an automation test for VOUCH chat bot.
 Please read the steps carefully:

-Clone the project
+1. Clone the project
-Make sure you have installed robot framework in your machine Open terminal and go to the project directory `VOUCH/TestSuite` Run the project with the following command: `robot Suite.robot` The project will open the browser automatically
+2. Make sure you have installed robot framework in your machine
+3. Open terminal and go to the project directory `VOUCH/TestSuite`
+4. Run the project with the following command: `robot Suite.robot`
+5. The project will open the browser and run all steps automatically

 # Detail Project
 Technology Used : Robot Framework with Page Object Model Way